andrjas/data_check/docs/csv_checks.md

 ## Generating expectation files

-If you run `data_check --generate` in a project folder, data_check will execute the query for each SQL file where the CSV file is missing and write the results into the CSV file.
+If you run `data_check gen` in a project folder, data_check will execute the query for each SQL file where the CSV file is missing and write the results into the CSV file.
 You can add `--force` to overwrite existing CSV files.

 You can also generate expectation files for [pipelines](pipelines.md#generating-pipeline.checks).
-If you run `--generate` on a project with pipelines, beware though that the pipelines will be executed!
+If you run `data_check gen` on a project with pipelines, beware though that the pipelines will be executed!

 ## Lookups